-This non-profit app describes in chapters the village Fischerhude, its importance to freedom of mind and freedom of art for the upright and devout villagers during latest dark times in Germany.
-And about the construction of the parish church, consecrated as Lutheran Liebfrauenkirche, and problems creating an own local graveyard in association with the mother-church in Wilstedt, and pictures from inside and outside of parish church in combination with audible sacred music; about traditional fishing and hunting rights and the wealth of the free Fischerhude farmers, their spoken dialect audible by the read out poem Mien Heimatort, and the practised successful ecological agriculture of today documented by pictures of the agricultural landscape.
-In the late 19th Century, artists fled the industrial cities and some moved to this rural village for artistic self realization, and painting impressions within non-falsified environments; since that time, Fischerhude became well known as idyllic village of farmers and artists.
-Up to today, artists move to the village; therefore the main part of this Journal is about recognized Fischerhude artists, described in short biographies and known paintings of them were shown.
+This non-profit app describes in chapters the village Fischerhude, about the Lutheran Liebfrauenkirche, the problems creating an own local graveyard in association with the mother-church in Wilstedt, and pictures from inside and outside of parish church in combination with audible sacred music; about traditional fishing and hunting rights and the wealth of the free Fischerhude farmers, their spoken dialect audible by the read out poem Mien Heimatort, and the practised successful ecological agriculture of today documented by pictures of the agricultural landscape.
+The main part of this Journal is about recognized Fischerhude artists, described in short biographies and known paintings of them were shown.
 About dates of current exhibitions of art and culture in the Buthmann Hof and in the Galerie within the village Fischerhude; and dates of the cultural historical guided tours including visits to the museum Heimathaus Irmintraut and the Otto Modersohn Museum.
 Monthly changing seasonal pictures of the rural landscape around Fischerhude, Ottersberg, Quelkhorn and Backsberg, and pictures of beautiful spots along the Wuemme river up to St Juergen church.
 About the origin and the very difficult cultivation of the adjacent marshy Teufelsmoor moorland in the 18th Century up to the beautiful farmland of today.
 Furthermore, maps of the river lowland region and of the inside of the village itself, reference to art potteries, lists of cozy cafes, traditional restaurants, modernized hotels and of private accommodations within the artists village of Fischerhude.